robschick/dsdive_analysis/README.md

 The repository contains simulation and analysis code, exploratory analyses, and additional files used to manage analyses on a SLURM-based cluster.
 The rest of this document outlines how to reproduce the principal analyses.
+Currently, all analyses use seeds to generate simulation data and validation partitions.

 # Developmental R packages required